rtc-io/rtc-switchboard/README.md

 ## Usage: API

-To create an application using primus signalling, see the following
+To create an application using switchboard signalling, see the following
 examples:

 ### Pure Node HTTP